-Thailand took a hammering recently, deserved of course, for the being a centre for passport theft and passport forgery.
-But really if a terrorist wanted to say re-invent himself as a University Professor with many doctorates there is no better place to go to for these than the Indian sub continent – including of course Sri Lanka.
+Thailand took a hammering recently, deserved of course, for being a centre for passport theft and passport forgery.
+If anyone wanted to say re-invent himself as a University Professor with many doctorates there is no better place to go to for these than the Indian sub continent – including of course Sri Lanka.

 Thai schools, colleges and universities, need people with English language skills, so much that they turn a blind eye to some of the diplomas and degrees on offer from educational establishments in places in the former British Empire….on which of course the sun has now set.